Itchycoo Park: Critical reception

 Scottish Aberdeen Press and Journal described M People's cover version of "Itchycoo Park" as "refreshing".
-Jose F. Promis from AllMusic called it an "epic version".
-Larry Flick from Billboard noted that front woman Heather Small "whips through" the cover version "with a smooth blend of streetwise edge and sophisticated flair."
+Jose F. Promis from AllMusic named it an "epic version".
+Larry Flick from Billboard magazine noted that front woman Heather Small "whips through" the cover version "with a smooth blend of streetwise edge and sophisticated flair."
 He added, "Her distinctive way with a lyric is the stuff of future legends."
 Michael Bonner from Melody Maker wrote, "Bubbly, inoffensive, radio-friendly."
-A reviewer from Music & Media felt that "chart darlings M People have reworked this Small Faces classic with equal measures of dance beats, a Billy Joel/River Of Dreams piano sound and marvellous gospel undertones.
+A reviewer from Music & Media found that "chart darlings M People have reworked this Small Faces classic with equal measures of dance beats, a Billy Joel/River Of Dreams piano sound and marvellous gospel undertones.
 Their innovative arrangements will take them high into the charts with this one."

 Mark Beaumont from NME deemed it "a gospelised cover" and said that "as a statement of alternative allegiance", it is "far too knowing, calculated, and late to come across as anything but the cred-grasping toss it is."
-Gill Whyte from Smash Hits gave it four out of five, writing, "Kind of like a gospel cola ad with bonza psychedelic doings and piano twinklings.
+Gill Whyte from Smash Hits gave it a score of four out of five, writing, "Kind of like a gospel cola ad with bonza psychedelic doings and piano twinklings.
 And, of course, there's the inimitable M-ster dance vibe and the oops-I've-swallowed-an-orange vocals by Megaphone Woman Heather.
 A top picnic of which you are advised to partake."
 Another Smash Hits editor, Alex Needham, called it a "dodgy version" in her review of the Bizarre Fruit II album.